romainlafarguette/tips/README.md

 # tips
-Tips for Python, orgmode, and R
+Tips for Python, R, Emacs, orgmode and Github